imodeljs/frontend-sample-showcase/src/frontend-samples/iot-alert-sample/readme.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-This sample demonstrates alerts by an IoT sensor in an iModel.
+This sample demonstrates alerts by IoT sensor(s) in an iModel.

 ## Purpose

-The purpose of this sample is to demonstrate the following:
+The purpose of this sample is to demonstrate sensor alerts.

-- A feature to demonstrate sensor alerts
-- Indicate that sensor is showing some alert in an iModel

 ## Description